 With the exception of services performed by County Office of Education in providing oversight to The Legacy Academy as defined by Education Code Section 47604.32, all charter-requested services from County Office of Education will be on a pay-for-service basis.
-If the County is interested in discussing the possibility of providing administrative services to The Legacy Academy on a fee-for-service basis, the specific terms and cost for these services will be the subject of a separate memorandum of understanding between The Legacy Academy and the County and subject to County availability and willingness to provide such services.
+If the County Office of Education is interested in discussing the possibility of providing administrative services to The Legacy Academy on a fee-for-service basis, the specific terms and cost for these services will be the subject of a separate memorandum of understanding between The Legacy Academy and the County Office of Education and subject to County Office of Education availability and willingness to provide such services.